The 'Official' Maiden Voyage of the Wilhelm Gustloff

 A few moments before his unexpected transition home, Captain Lübbe was on the bridge in command and steered the course of our ship.
 The country and with it the 1,500 holiday travelers are deeply shocked of the death of this man.
 The thousands KdF travelers to whom he led on countless trips holiday delights have him as a leader and role model for classmates and met the criteria for an outstanding sailor.

 One of his proudest rides should now be his last.
-Just as he was preparing to bring on the maiden trip of his most beautiful ship "Wilhelm Gustloff" to take German workers to the South, death snatched him away.
+Just as he was preparing to settle in on the maiden trip of his most beautiful ship "Wilhelm Gustloff" to take German workers to the south, death snatched him away.
 For the German workers and for the idea of National Socialism his whole heart beat, he served as the first captain of the fleet until the last breath.
 As a seaman Captain Lübbe received fine awards by the transfer of the Supreme Command on Germany's first working ship "Wilhelm Gustloff".
 The whole commercial marine and above all "Hamburg Sud", have been affected by the death of Kaptiän Lübbe deeply.

 Before the mortal remains of Captain Lübbe be led off board, holiday travelers will have a funeral memorial for him.
 The "Wilhelm Gustloff" will then continue their trip under the command of Officer Grist.